securitytxt/security-txt/draft-foudil-securitytxt.md

 When security risks are discovered by independent security researchers, they often lack the channels to disclose them properly.
 As a result, security issues may be left unreported.
-This document defines a standard ("security.txt") to help organizations describe the process for security researchers to follow in order to disclose security vulnerabilities securely.
+This document defines a format ("security.txt") to help organizations describe the process for security researchers to follow in order to disclose security vulnerabilities securely.